GiuseppeLanucara/GiuseppeLanucara/README.md

 ### Glad to see you here!
-I’m a full-stack developer whit the passion of coding and a creative mind that i express in my projects.
+I’m a full-stack developer whit the passion of coding and a creative mind that i express on my projects.
 I'm Italian and i'm 26 years old, after serving my country for 6 years in the Italian Navy i wanted to rebuild my career and starting to learning coding.
 I've completed a full time bootcamp and learned the basics of front and back end technologies.
 After i started to learning more on my own and this gave me more confident in myself.